Pushing the limits of one-dimensional NMR spectroscopy for automated structure elucidation using artificial intelligence: Results and discussion

 To assess our multitask framework, we first consider its performance on the spectrum-to-structure task.
 Similar to our metrics for evaluating the substructure-to-structure transformer, we sample a set of 15 structures from the multitask model using top-$k$ random sampling with $k=5$ and consider a target string correctly predicted if it appears within the set of predictions after canonicalization.
-Across the entire test set, we obtain an accuracy of \numericalresult{55.2\%}, with the model retaining predictive power across molecules ranging in size from 10 to 40 heavy atoms.
+Across the entire test set, we obtain a Top-15 structure accuracy of \numericalresult{60.4\%}, with the model retaining predictive power across molecules ranging in size from 10 to 40 heavy atoms.
 This is remarkable as the model achieves this accuracy using only the \textsuperscript{1}H and \textsuperscript{13}C NMR spectra despite the chemical space growing by over 30 orders of magnitude over this range of molecule sizes.
-Figure~\ref{fig:spec_to_struct_results}(A) shows that accuracy of the model declines from around 70\% for systems of 20 heavy atoms to around 10\% for systems of 40 heavy atoms, a decrease in accuracy that is small when compared to the growth in the size of chemical space from an estimated $10^{15}$ molecules at 20 heavy atoms to $10^{36}$ at 40 heavy atoms, an increase of 21 orders of magnitude.
-Similar to our observation in the spectrum-to-structure task, a more rapid decline in accuracy is seen for system sizes greater than 22 heavy atoms due to the increased rarity of these molecules in PubChem, though its effect is more pronounced here.
-This suggests that the model's accuracy for larger systems could potentially be improved by reducing the imbalance in the dataset, where larger systems are proportionally underrepresented.
-To underscore the complexity of the molecules being predicted using solely their \textsuperscript{1}H and \textsuperscript{13}C NMR spectra, Figure~\ref{fig:spec_to_struct_results}(C) shows molecules from the test set that the model correctly predicted alongside their \textsuperscript{1}H NMR spectra.
-Our new model is also a marked improvement on our previous generation\cite{hu_accurate_2024}, which only predicted for systems containing C, N, O, and H. Using the test set from this previous work, consisting of systems with only C, N, O, and H with up to 19 heavy atoms, our new model achieves an accuracy of \numericalresult{74.34\%} compared to a previously reported 69.6\%.
-This shows that despite increasing the scope of the chemistry that the model is exposed to during training, increasing the elemental converge to also include B, P, S, Si, F, Br, Cl, and I and expanding the maximum molecule sizes it is trained on from 19 to 40, it has the capacity to learn correlations between NMR signals and structures for significantly more complicated systems without sacrificing performance on smaller systems.
+Figure~\ref{fig:spec_to_struct_results}(A) shows that accuracy of the model declines from around \numericalresult{73\%} for systems of 20 heavy atoms to around \numericalresult{15\%} for systems of 40 heavy atoms, a decrease in accuracy that is small when compared to the growth in the size of chemical space from an estimated $10^{15}$ molecules at 20 heavy atoms to $10^{37}$ at 40 heavy atoms, an increase of 22 orders of magnitude.
+Similar to our observation in the substructure-to-structure task, a more rapid decline in accuracy is seen for system sizes greater than 22 heavy atoms due to the increased rarity of these molecules in PubChem, though its effect is more pronounced here.
+This suggests that the model's accuracy for larger systems could be improved by reducing the dataset imbalance, in which larger systems are proportionally underrepresented.
+We note that, unlike in the substructure-to-structure case, the accuracy of the multitask model noticeably declines for systems of less than 20 heavy atoms.
+This non-monotonic behavior likely arises from the non-uniform distribution of molecular sizes in the training dataset (SI Figure~S6) combined with the increased difficulty of the spectrum-to-structure task and the smaller overall volume of data, resulting in a more pronounced decrease in performance.
+This suggests that accuracy on smaller systems could potentially be improved by including more small molecules in the training set.